Fastrings/TicTacToeAI/README.md

 &emsp;Launch any *num* number of games pitching *ai1* and *ai2* against each other.
 The AI *ai1* will always play first.
 Adding save at the end of this line saves the result of the battles to the database.

+## TESTS

+If you want to run the test suite, go to the root of the project and enter the following command:

+&emsp;python -m pytest tests

 ## STATISTICS